greenboxal/doggohub/doc/user/permissions.md

 ### Builds permissions

 >**Note:**
-GitLab 8.12 has a completely redesigned build permissions system.
+DoggoHub 8.12 has a completely redesigned build permissions system.
 Read all about the [new model and its implications][new-mod].

 This table shows granted privileges for builds triggered by specific types of